ACBS Strategic Plan: current strategic planning priorities/initiatives

 ● flexible and transferable across settings

 Competencies also need to be continually reevaluated and redefined as commensurate with new research findings.
-Supervision and consultation are essential to this process.
+Supervision, training, and consultation are essential to this process.
 Supervision provides the context for competence to be developed, providing the essential tools to achieve ongoing development (initiating learning and ongoing skill uptake), performance monitoring, perspective-taking, and evaluating “meta-competence” - the ability to assess what one knows and what one doesn’t know.
 Meta-competence (perspective taking) helps fulfill the professional responsibility to pursue and support competence throughout one’s career.

 Competency and Dissemination panels from the World Conference